mkasa/klab/README.md

 	$ make
 	$ make install

-although these commands are just a wrapper for the formar commands.
+although these commands are just a wrapper for the former commands.

 List
 ----